xxxajk/testMultitask/README.md

 2. Populated external BANKED RAM: Andy Brown or Rugged Circuits RAM shield.

 My development platform is Arduino Mega1280, and Rugged Circuits QuadRAM.
-I do not own a Mega2560, or the Andy Brown shield.
+I do not own the Andy Brown shield.
 If you do, you may need to do some adjustments.
 Patches are welcome, of course.
 </pre>